March 25, 2025

 3. Employment: Work without a work visa or endorsement.

-4. EPF: Make Self-Contribution payments to EPF.
+4. EPF: Eligible to make Self-Contribution payments to EPF.

 5. Banking: Easier to open an account, and removal of BNM transfer restrictions.